 Navigating CEQA is important for biomass and bioenergy projects due to its role in ensuring environmental protection while facilitating sustainable development.
-Increasing the pace of biomass utilization in California is essential to meet the state's ambitious renewable energy goals and reduce GHG emissions.
+Increasing the pace of biomass utilization in California is essential to meet the state's ambitious renewable energy goals and to reduce GHG emissions.
 A substantial portion of California's waste biomass remains underutilized, presenting significant opportunities for bioenergy production and the development of innovative wood products.
 By expediting the use of these resources, California can bolster its energy security while simultaneously advancing its landfill diversion efforts.
-Navigating the CEQA process is critical in this context, as environmental review and permitting can greatly impact project implementation.
-By having a team that is familiar with CEQA procedures and completing environmental review, projects can commence sooner, leading to faster deployment of clean energy technologies, job creation, and economic growth, while also ensuring that environmental protection measures are thoroughly addressed.
+Navigating the CEQA process is critical in this context, as environmental review and permitting can greatly impact project https://treemortality.calaverasgov.us/Portals/Trees/Docs/FAQ/Contracting%20FAQ.pdf